 The AFSC bottom trawl surveys are directed at groundfish species, and therefore do not employ the appropriate gear or sample in the appropriate places to provide reliable biomass estimates for the generally pelagic squids.
 Squid records from these surveys tend to appear at the edges of the continental shelf, which is at the margin of the sampling strata defined for these surveys.
 This is consistent with results from 1988 and 1989 Japanese / U.S. pelagic trawl research surveys in the EBS that indicated that the majority of squid biomass is distributed in pelagic waters off the continental shelf (Sinclair et al. 1999), beyond the current scope of the AFSC surveys.
 We have included survey information in this assessment for general information only (Table 2), and the survey biomass estimates cannot be considered reliable measures of squid abundance.
-In 2008, Rossia pacifica was the only squid species observed in the EBS shelf survey (Table 2).
-The 2008 EBS slope survey, which samples the shelf break area and generally catches greater numbers of squids, caught seven identifiable squid species.
-B. magister, G. borealis, and R. pacifica were the most common squids in the slope survey.
-Catch rates of B. magister and G. borealis were highest in stratum 1 (Bering Canyon; Table 7 and Figure 7).
-R. pacifica were more most common in strata 5 & 6 (Table 7 and Figure 7).
-Size compositions for B. magister, corrected for differences in catch rates by stratum, are in Fig. 8.
-Uncorrected size compositions for G. borealis and R. pacifica are in Fig. 9.
+Catches of squids in the EBS shelf survey are highly variable, and it is likely that few squid inhabit the bottom waters of the shelf (Table 2).
+The EBS slope survey, which samples the shelf break area and much deeper waters, generally catches greater numbers of squids B. magister, G. borealis, and R. pacifica are the most common squids in the slope survey.
+EBS slope size compositions for B. magister, corrected for differences in catch rates by stratum, are in Figs. 11 & 12.
+Uncorrected EBS slope size compositions for G. borealis and R. pacifica are in Fig. 13.
+In the AI, B. magister is the only squid species captured in abundance (Table 2).
+This is also likely due to the greater depths sampled by this survey (Figure 10).